yherla/cloudconfig-vul-scanner/README.md

 ## Setup and Installation for Deploying to Google Cloud Run

-    Having/Creating a Google Cloud account is required.
+    Having a Google Cloud account is required.
 To use the following GCP services, it is necessary to have at least a Free Tier with trial.

 0. **(Optional) Enable Vulnerability Scanning in Artifact Registry**:
    By enabling the Container Scanning API, Artifact Analysis automatically scans each newly pushed image to Artifact Registry in that project.